cmu-sei/Valkyrie_Framework/docs/beacon_huntress/beaconsearch.md

 # Beacon Search

 You can search for beacons by the algorithms below.
 The basic idea is to search for slow or fast beacons based upon the time interval and algorithm of your choosing.
-The algorithms can be set by using the `cluster_type` option in [config.conf](configuration.md) in order to run the algorithm.
+The algorithms can be set by using the `cluster_type` option in [config.conf](../configuration) in order to run the algorithm.
 Each algorithm has it's own unique parameters for searching for beacons.
 Details about each ML option can be found below.

 So, which algorithm should I choose?
 That depends on what type of beacon you are looking for.
-Looking for a [Fast Beacon](../../../readme.md#a-idfsbeaconsafastslow-beacon), Agglomerative Clustering or either DBScan would work.<br> Looking for a [Slow Beacon](../../../readme.md#a-idfsbeaconsafastslow-beacon), stick to either of the DBScan algorithms.
-Beacon's could also be found by using non-ML algorithms via Packet Size Uniqueness and Connection Groups.
+Looking for a [Fast Beacon](../#fs_beacons), Agglomerative Clustering or either DBScan would work.

+Looking for a [Slow Beacon](../#fs_beacons), stick to either of the DBScan algorithms.
+Beacons could also be found by using non-ML algorithms via Packet Size Uniqueness and Connection Groups.

 ???+ tip "Note"
     Beacon Huntress default search option is DBScan by Variance with the Slow Beacon parameters used in [dbscan_by_variance()](#dbscanbyvariance).

-## <a name="searchforbeacons"></a>__Advanced Search for Beacons__
+## :material-lightbulb: <a name="searchforbeacons"></a>__Advanced Search for Beacons__

 Below are the current algorithms that can be used for searching for beacons.

 ???+ tip "Note"
-    The algorithms can be set by using the `cluster_type` option in [config.conf](configuration.md) in order to run the algorithm.
+    The algorithms can be set by using the `cluster_type` option in [config.conf](../configuration) in order to run the algorithm.

 * [Agglomerative Clustering](#agglomerativeclustering)
     * cluster_type = <i>__agg__</i>